rossgore/rossgore.github.io/research/research.md

 #### Related Slides

-* Gore, R., Diallo, S. Y. [A Generative Model of the Mutual Escalation of Anxiety Between Religious Groups](/MERV-Slides.pptx).
-Presentation on August 15th 2018 at The Annual Meeting of the International Association for the Cognitive Science of Religion.
+* Gore, R. [A Generative Model of the Mutual Escalation of Anxiety Between Religious Groups](/MERV-Slides.pptx).
+Presentation on August 15, 2018 at The Annual Meeting of the International Association for the Cognitive Science of Religion.
+* Gore, R. [A value sensitive ABM of the refugee crisis in the Netherlands.](/SpringSim19.pptx) Presenentation on May 1, 2019 at the 2019 Spring Simulation Conference.